 Published Friday 12 March, 2021

-We welcome the introduction of E10 across the UK as it continues to move us as a nation in the right direction towards a sustainable future and is a key factor in fuelling change.
-We offer a suite of sustainable fuelling solutions including alternative diesels and biofuels to provide solutions for all of our customers with clear sustainability objectives.
+WP Group welcome the introduction of E10 across the UK as it continues to move us as a nation in the right direction towards a sustainable future and is a key factor in fuelling change.
+We offer a suite of sustainable fuelling solutions including alternative diesels and biofuels to provide solutions for all our customers with clear sustainability objectives.